Increase 3 times your chances of landing an offer Register ×

 Each individual game lasts between 2-3 minutes, with a total gameplay time of around 25 minutes.
 You can pause for a break between different games, but not during gameplay.

 Crucially, you cannot repeat games if you feel you have not performed well.
 Instead, Pymetrics bar you from retaking the test for 330 days - in effect a full year.
-This is particularly important because these same results will be sent by Pymetrics to any other firms you apply to who also contract Pymetrics for their screening tests.
+This is particularly important because these same first results will be sent by Pymetrics to any other firms you apply to who also contract Pymetrics for their screening tests.
 One reason it’s crucial you put in your best performance possible!

 Place in the selection process

-The BCG Pymetrics Test is used to help screen candidates between submitting their applications and being invited to case interviews.
-After you complete the test, you might receive an invitation to interview quite quickly, though candidates have also reported delays, so don’t panic if you don’t hear back immediately.
+After you complete Pymetrics, you might receive an invitation to interview quite quickly, though candidates have also reported delays, so don’t panic if you don’t hear back immediately.

 Trait Report from Pymetrics